marikgoldstein/video_interpolants/README.md

 # Running the code

+Call main.py from a shell script with torchrun (required) and command line args.
+See run.sh for an example.
+Main then automatically runs the trainer.

-check out main.py and configs.py.
+In more detail, first see main.py and configs.py.
 Main.py just exposes a few basic arguments
 - which dataset
 - which interpolant
 - whether or not to do an overfitting/debugging session (overfit arg can be "none" for regular experiment, "batch" for overfitting on a batch, or "one" for overfitting on a batch of one repeated datapoint).
 When overfitting, sampling always uses the overfitting batch for initial frames.